kaisalmen/WWOBJLoader/README.md

 ## Implementation Overview
 Version 2.0.0 introduced substantial enhancements and chances especially but not only to the way the web worker execution of the parser is performed:
-- `OBJLoader2` and `WWOBJLoader` have been fused.
-Worker based asynchronous execution of the loader is now handled by `parseAsync` method.
-Common functionality independent of OBJ parsing has been moved to `LoaderSupport`.
-This enables the Parser's execution in a worker.
+- `OBJLoader2` and `WWOBJLoader2` have been fused.
+Worker based asynchronous execution of the loader is now handled by `parseAsync`, `load` with `useAsync` flag or `run` which is used for batch processing (see example **OBJLoader2 usage options** below).
+Common functionality independent of OBJ parsing has been moved to package `THREE.LoaderSupport` located in `LoaderSupport.js`.
+The Parser can either be executed directly or it is run inside a web worker (`THREE.LoaderSupport.WorkerSupport` handles the building and execution).
 Raw results are passed to a common mesh builder function.
-This functionality can now be applied to any other Loader.
+These support classes can be used to transform other Loaders to support asynchronous parsing.

-#### **UPDATE REQUIRED:** Parser POIs
-The parser and mesh creation functions have reached full feature parity with the existing OBJ loader.
+### Features
+`OBJLoader2` contains all features of the existing `OBJLoader` and it has to .
 These are some interesting POIs:
-- Per default `OBJLoader2` parse method requires arraybuffer as input.
-A fallback method for parsing text directly still exists, but it is approx. 15-20 pecent slower
+- `OBJLoader2.parse` method accepts arraybuffer or string as input.
+Text processing is approx. 15-20 pecent slower
+- `OBJLoader2.parseAsync` only accepts arraybuffer as input as buffer is passed to worker.
-- Face N-Gons are supported
+- Face N-Gons are now support supported
-- Direct re-usage of all involved classes is fully supported.
-I took care in resource clean-up and re-validation of status on all involved objects
+- Indexed rendering is now available, but `OBJLoader2` must it must be switched on via `setUseIndices` (see example **OBJLoader2 basic usage** below).
+- `OBJLoader2` must now be re-instantiated every time it is used, but caching of worker code via `WorkerSupport` and `LoaderDirector` is available
+- `ConsoleLogger` now encapsulates all console logging.
+Logging can be fully deactivated or switched to debug mode (issue #15)
+- progress callbacks provide numerical values to indicate overall progress of download or parsing (issue #16)
 - "o name" (object), "g name" (group) and new vertex definition without any other declaration lead to new object creation
 - Multi-Materials are created when needed
 - Flat smoothing defined by "s 0" or "s off" is supported and Multi-Material is created when one object/group defines both smoothing groups equal and not equal to zero.

-#### **UPDATE REQUIRED:** Directing the symphony
+### Directing the symphony
-`WWOBJLoader2Director` is introduced to ease usage of multiple `WWOBJLoader2`.
-It is able to create a configurable amount of loaders via reflection just by providing parameters.
+`LoaderDirector` is able to create a configurable amount of `OBJLoader2` via reflection just by providing parameters.
+It is now able to direct all loaders that over automation via `run` and use `WorkerSupport` to allow running the `Parser` in a web worker.
 An instruction queue is fed and all workers created will work to deplete it once they have been started.
-The usage of `WWOBJLoader2Director` is not required.

-#### **UPDATE REQUIRED:** Bundle Details
-The web worker code is contained in `WWOBJLoader2.js`.
-At worker init a string is built from code within the class that contains all code of private classes within `WWOBJLoader2._buildWebWorkerCode`. `OBJLoader2` also provides provides a build function as `Parser` is private to it which is called by during the execution of the function.
-The string contains all code required for the worker to be fully functional.
-It is put to a blob that is used to create the worker.
-This reliefs the user of the loader to care about path issues and static imports within the worker are no longer required.
+### Web Worker Support
+`LoaderSupport` offers utility functions used to serialize existing code into strings that are used to build the web worker code.
+Any loader that uses it must provide a function that builds the parser code (for example see `buildCode` inside `OBJLoader2.parseAsync`). `WorkerSupport` provides wrapper code to create the web worker and to organize communication with it.
+Configuration of the Parser inside the worker is handled by a configuration object that configures the parser identical to synchronous usage.

 ## Examples:
 [OBJLoader2 basic usage](https://kaisalmen.de/proto/test/objloader2/main.src.html)<br>